 Temple to Caracalla's Victories: walls of the cella decorated with columns along the road linking the Forum to the Southern Baths

-Gabinia Hermona, a member of the same family that funded the construction of the Temple to Caelestis, built a temple celebrating Emperor Caracalla's victories.
+Gabinia Hermona built a temple celebrating Emperor Caracalla's victories.
 As a matter of fact Caracalla had the titles of Britannicus, Germanicus and Parthicus because he accompanied his father Septimius Severus on campaigns in Britain, Germany and Mesopotamia.
-When he undertook a campaign against the Parthians on his own, results were inconclusive and the emperor was assassinated at Carrhae.
+When he undertook a campaign against the Parthians on his own, results were inconclusive and he was murdered by his own guards at Carrhae.

-Mosaics in the House of Venus near the Temple to Caracalla
+Mosaics in the House of Venus near the Temple to Caracalla's Victories

 The finest mosaics found at Thugga during the early excavations were moved to the Museum of Bardo in Tunis.
 Those having a purely decorative purpose without representation of human beings or animals were left in situ where they gradually disappeared.

-The mosaics found in more recent periods were left in place, but owing to the lack of a Museum at Thugga, they are at risk of disappearing too.
+The mosaics found in more recent periods were left in place, but owing to the lack of appropriate shelters, they are at risk of disappearing too.

 Temple to Tellus